8 Common Filler Mistakes and How to Fix Them

 2. Overlay Fillers Too Tight Against the Door

 Leaving no clearance between your overlay filler and the hinge side of your cabinet doors can cause rubbing, chipping, and long-term damage.
-And over time the cabinet finish will start looking di-stressed while you get more stressed about the look of your kitchen. (see what I did there?)

 3. Overlay Fillers Are Not Flush with the Doors

 The Fix: Review the full kitchen design before making a single cut.
-Calculate how many fillers you need and how much material you have and plan accordingly.
+Calculate how many fillers you need and how much material you have and then plan accordingly.

 6. Discarding the Overlays